pagkly/Zed/Investopedia3/Gross Profit.md

 Gross profit is the profit a company makes after deducting the costs associated with making and selling its products, or the costs associated with providing its services.
 Gross profit will appear on a company's income statement and can be calculated by subtracting the cost of goods sold ([COGS](https://www.investopedia.com/terms/c/cogs.asp)) from revenue (sales).
 These figures can be found on a company's income statement.

-Gross profit may also be referred to as sales profit or [gross income](https://www.investopedia.com/terms/g/grossincome.asp).
+Gross profit may also be referred to as sales profit or [[gross income]](https://www.investopedia.com/terms/g/grossincome.asp).

 ## Understanding Gross Profit

 Gross profit assesses a company's efficiency at using its labor and supplies in producing goods or services.
-The metric mostly considers [variable costs](https://www.investopedia.com/terms/v/variablecost.asp)—that is, costs that fluctuate with the level of output, such as:
+The metric mostly considers [[variable costs]](https://www.investopedia.com/terms/v/variablecost.asp)—that is, costs that fluctuate with the level of output, such as:

 -   materials
 -   direct labor, assuming it is hourly or otherwise dependent on output levels
 -   commissions for sales staff
 -   credit card fees on customer purchases
--   equipment, perhaps including usage-based [depreciation](https://www.investopedia.com/terms/d/depreciation.asp)
+-   equipment, perhaps including usage-based [[depreciation]](https://www.investopedia.com/terms/d/depreciation.asp)
 -   utilities for the production site
 -   shipping